Image Slider

 When is winter in Hokkaido?

-Winter in Hokkaido typically lasts from late November to early March, with the coldest temperatures occurring from December to February.
+Winter in Hokkaido typically lasts from November to March, with the coldest temperatures occurring between January and February.

 Is it worth visiting Hokkaido in winter?